what3words/w3w-swift-design/README.md

 Overview
 --------

 This is a primitive library for basic definitions of things like colour, margins, borders, fonts, and similar.
+This library is in its infancy and is subject to sudden radical changes.
+It mostly contains default style values for the what3words design system.

-At the moment, it only contains types for colour values.
+## Colors

 ##### W3WCoreColor

-W3WCoreColor contains red, green, blue, and alpha componens stored as CGFloat.
+W3WCoreColor contains red, green, blue, and alpha components stored as CGFloat.
 It can be instantiated from NSColor, CGColor, UIColor, and SwiftUI's Color.
-It can also give back these types from it's  cgColor, suColor, uiColor, and nsColor members.
+It can return cgColor, suColor, uiColor, and nsColor types.

 ##### W3WColor